ndanielsen/intermediate-cli-git-github/materials/3-git-cont.md

 # Git Intermediate - Remotes and Conflicts

+In the previous section, we looked at git branches and merging them together.

-Now that we are familiar with using branches, let's look at git remotes and handling merge conflicts.
+Now we will look at git remotes and handling merge conflicts.

 At this point, you should have forked and cloned to your local machine the github respository [Nicecream Icecream - Los Angeles's Finest Hipster Icecream Startup](https://github.com/ndanielsen/nicecream.github.io)